Soumya624/IG-STEM-SH/README.md

 ## Key Features

 - **Image Processing**: Utilizes OpenCV for efficient image manipulation and feature extraction.
-- **Object Detection**: Employs the YOLO algorithm for accurate identification of objects in camera frames.
+- **Object Detection**: Employs the YOLO algorithm for accurate identification of objects in images.
 - **Text-to-Speech Integration**: Converts object descriptions into natural-sounding audio using the gTTS library.

 ## Getting Started